Top 9 Leaf Changing Experiences

 #3.
 Cruise your way through fall colors

-Canandaigua Lady docked on Canandaigua Lake
+Canandaigua Lady Boat Cruises, Canandaigua

 Autumn is a sight to behold on Canandaigua Lake.
 A perfect way to see the foliage is on a fall sunset dinner cruise aboard the Canandaigua Lady.
 The 19th century replica paddlewheel boat is a proud successor to locally famous steamboats that operated on the Finger Lakes between 1820 and 1930.
 You will see the leaves changing colors in every direction you look!